 MS-DOS games in RetroPie/Emulationstation are tricky.
 It is necessary to map controller buttons to the keyboard, create and tune a dosbox configuration file and create a run script for every single game.

 1) buy Prehistorik 2 from www.gog.com/.
 Install Prehistorik 2 on your PC first, because you will need unpacked game files.

-2) copy game directory to the microSD card to
+2) copy the game directory to the microSD card to

 /home/pi/RetroPie/roms/pc_data ("pc_data", not "pc"...)

 (name of the game directory should be Prehistorik_2).

 #!/bin/bash cd "/home/pi/RetroPie/roms/pc/" "/opt/retropie/emulators/dosbox/bin/dosbox" -conf "/home/pi/RetroPie/roms/pc/Prehistorik_2_dosbox.cf" -c exit